 Overcoming negativity bias

 We naturally remember negative experiences better than pleasant ones.
 This tendency is known as negativity bias.
-The Tetris effect, which in itself is a form of habit, can be used to help us pay more attention to positive things.
+The Tetris effect, which is a form of habit, can help us pay more attention to positive things.
 It can function as the brain’s defense against negativity bias.
-For example, by regularly practicing gratitude we can train our brains to remember the positive sides of events and get rid of the negative mindset.
+For example, by regularly practicing gratitude, we can train our brains to remember the positive sides of events and eliminate the negative mindset.

 Dealing with trauma